 Growing up our family did a lot of camping.
 My Dad was an ex-scout and scout leader and loved the outdoors, and consequently shared this passion with his whole family.
 You could say it is in my blood, as according to family stories I have been camping since I was a baby!
 From my own memories I remember camping and walking in the Yorkshire dales, around the southern coast, Wales and the Lake District (lots in the Lakes).
-We went on many an adventure most school holidays, and whilst at times I whined as I became older, as a younger child I only remember how much fun it was.
+We went on many an adventure most school holidays, and whilst at times I whined as I became older, and wished more than anything to be staying in a luxurious Bed and Breakfast, as a younger child I only remember how much fun it was.
 I loved exploring the mountains, the dales, swimming in rivers and cooking on little stoves.
 It was peaceful, beautiful and exciting, and a wonderful time with my sisters and family.

 I have since becoming a mother of older children, contemplated time and time again over how much fun it would be for us all to go camping and create equally adventurous memories with them.
 Whilst I personally (and Nathan too) would always opt for a hotel or Airbnb over camping any day, there was something inviting and exciting about the prospect of getting into camping as a family and embracing the outdoors more than we already do.
 I thought that being in the outdoors together and camping in a tent would be enriching and the ultimate adventure – Camping is fun isn’t it?
 But I also thought it is such a cheap way to travel and so would enable us to see and do more in the world too.
 And so this last Friday we went for it – Our first family camp to the Peak District!